BakerIsCoding/Minecraft-Mod-Installer/README.md

 __Release__

-Go to releases and download the lastest version, or [click here](https://github.com/BakerIsCoding/FriendsVsFriends-SaveEditor/releases/latest)
+Go to releases and download the lastest version

 ## Features